 And should you find the ideas to be actionable investments, Finimize provides links to an array of investment options.

-They don’t solely include the index funds I promote widely in my investment philosophy like through Betterment, but also span the spectrum of cryptocurrencies, individual stock-trading apps, savings opportunities apps like Earny, as well as crowdfunding platforms.
+They don’t solely include the index funds I promote widely in my investment philosophy like through M1 Finance, but also span the spectrum of cryptocurrencies, individual stock-trading apps, savings opportunities apps like Earny, as well as crowdfunding platforms.

 The service promotes financial literacy while also providing valuable opportunities to explore the content discussed in their daily reads.
 As the service has grown, Finimize has expanded into other products and services.